orlsonjoseph/dusk-lang/README.md

 ## License

-This Custom Experimental Programming Language and its interpreter are released under the [MIT License](LICENSE).
+This custom experimental programming language and its interpreter are released under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as permitted by the license.